mbadal/design-patterns-workshop/README.md

 cd ./docker
 ./ops up -d
 ```
-After that, you can run PHP scripts with the command:
+After that, you can run PHP and bash scripts with the command:
 ```bash

 #Run PHP scripts